DWalz/sdi-25/docs/exercise11.md

 # Exercise 11: Incrementally creating a base system

+> Click [here](https://github.com/DWalz/sdi-25/tree/main/exercise11) to view the solution in the repository.

 ## Minimal Configuration and Basics

 The minimal configuration contained in the mentioned figure has been